resibots/blackdrops/README.md

 #### Compilation

-As the Black-DROPS code is a `limbo` experiment (check the [docs](http://www.resibots.eu/limbo/index.html) of limbo for details) and can sometimes be a bit tricky to compile, we provide the `compile.sh` script.
-This should compile all the Black-DROPS code.
+As the Black-DROPS code is a `limbo` experiment (check the [docs](http://www.resibots.eu/limbo/index.html) of limbo for details) and can sometimes be a bit tricky to compile, we provide the `configure.sh` and `compile.sh` scripts.
+The former needs to be ran once.
+The former should compile all the Black-DROPS code.
 Even your own new scenarios should be compiled with this script (if the files are in the correct folders --- check *''How to create your own scenario''*).

 If you want to know in more detail how to compile limbo experiments, please check the quite extensive [documentation](http://www.resibots.eu/limbo/index.html) of limbo.
 In addition, if you want more fine-tuned compilation of your own scenarios, please check the [advanced tutorial](here).